Skip to content

 Jiu Fun Old Street – The Mining History in Taiwan

-Jiu Fun was initially a gold mining town, where was once on the verge of getting abandon due to the halt of mining.
-As you walk through Jiu Fun old street, you’ll see the mountain and ocean scenery of Shen Au fishing port and port of Keelung comes to your view.
-In this narrow old street, there are plenty of Taiwanese Snacks and souvenirs shops.
-Such as Lai A-po Taro Ball, which is famous for its unique texture without any artificial fillings.
+Jiu Fun was initially a gold mining town that was once on the verge of being abandoned due to the mining halt.
+As you walk through Jiu Fun’s old street, you’ll see the mountain and ocean scenery of Shen Au fishing port, and Keelung’s port comes into view.
+This narrow old street has plenty of Taiwanese Snacks and souvenir shops, such as the Lai A-po Taro Ball, which is famous for its unique texture and lack of artificial fillings.
 The film” The City of Sadness” took place here.
-Some of them say Jiu Fun was the inspiration of the movie “Spirited Away.”
+Some of them say Jiu Fun inspired the movie “Spirited Away.”

 Taiwan